danielr-tech/DotToDotProject/en/step_3.md

 ## Plotting the points

-You can plot your coordinates with `ListPlot`.
+You can plot your points with `ListPlot`.

 --- task ---

-Plot your coordinates.
+Plot your list of points.

 ```
 ListPlot[points]